 Impact of Careers Programme

-We assess the success of the progression work in the PPEP programme based on the number of students achieving their first choice destination, and how many of these are aspirational.
+We assess the success of the progression work in the PPEP programme based on a vaierty of means, including student voice, the number of students achieving their first choice destination, and how many of these are aspirational.
 We also look for 100% Gatsby benchmark coverage for each cohort over the two years in sixth form.
+We review our careers programme every two years to make sure we are still achieving all the Gatsby benchmarks, as well as it being appropriate for our students to help them be aware of a variety of pathways to their chosen STEM career paths.